Questions & Answers

 To learn more about Dr. Rogers and her team, please visit utm.utoronto.ca/forensic/people/tracy-rogers

-University of Toronto scientists and students are scheduled to begin their work in mid-August of 2023.
+University of Toronto scientists and students began their work in August of 2023.
 Their work is expected to take 12 to 18 months.

 What is the process for excavating the animal remains?